LowTide-Dev/llm-probing-project/writeup/writeup.md

 ## 5. Expected Results and Preliminary Conclusions

-We anticipate the following outcomes, in rough order of probability:
+I anticipate the following outcomes, in rough order of probability:

 **Most likely**: MaterialsBERT outpreforms MatSciBERT which outperforms SciBERT on all tasks.